sunfounder/euler-kit/docs/source/pyproject/python_start/thonny_python_ide.rst

     * **G**: Take a big step, which means jumping to the next line or block of code.
     * **H**: Take a small step means expressing each component in depth.
     * **I**: Exit out of the debugger.
-* **J**：Click it to return from debug mode to play mode.
+* **J**: Click it to return from debug mode to play mode.
-* **K**：Use the stop icon to stop running code.
+* **K**: Use the stop icon to stop running code.
-* **L**：Script Area, where you can write your Python code.
+* **L**: Script Area, where you can write your Python code.
-* **M**：Python Shell, where you can type a single command, and when you press the Enter key, the single command will run and provide information about the running program.
+* **M**: Python Shell, where you can type a single command, and when you press the Enter key, the single command will run and provide information about the running program.
 This is also known as REPL, which means "Read, Evaluate, Print, and Loop."
-* **N**：Interpreter, where the current version of Python used to run your program is displayed, can be changed manually to another version by clicking on it.
+* **N**: Interpreter, where the current version of Python used to run your program is displayed, can be changed manually to another version by clicking on it.

 .. note::